Jackfood2/pyRAG/README.md

 # Offline RAG workstation

-1. Run `Start-Offline-RAG.bat`.
+1. Run `Install_Models.bat` then `Start-Offline-RAG.bat`.
 It starts the package-local embedding service, BGE cross-encoder reranker, and web app.
 LM Studio is not used for retrieval.
 2. Rebuild the index.
 3. Query locally.
 No document data is sent to the internet.